-This Indo-Pacific alliance also includes weapons such as the Tomahawk cruise missiles, air-to-surface, long-range anti-ship, and precision strike missiles.
+This Indo-Pacific alliance also includes weapons such as the Tomahawk cruise missiles, air-to-surface, long-range anti-ship, and Precision Strike Missiles, ballistic American missiles.
 Australia will build a plant to be able to manufacture weapons on its soil.

 But all three leaders insisted the deal didn’t include nuclear weapons.
 "Australia is not seeking to acquire nuclear weapons or establish a civil nuclear capability" the Australian prime minister, Scott Morrison, clarified.